Parking lots continue to look empty across western Massachusetts

 LONGMEADOW, Mass.
 (WWLP) – We’ve had some nice spring weather over the last couple of days and while you may have been able to get outside and enjoy the fresh air you still aren’t able to go out and get those spring and summer items you would typically buy at many stores this time of year.

 In Longmeadow many stores remain closed.
-We flew SkyView22 over the Longmeadow Shops and you could see how empty the parking lots continue to be as most of the stores remain closed.
+22News flew SkyView22 over the Longmeadow Shops and you could see how empty the parking lots continue to be as most of the stores remain closed.

 In West Springfield the shopping plazas along Memorial Avenue continue to look pretty empty.